carvel-dev/kapp/docs/state-namespace.md

     ```

 Note: It's currently not possible to have kapp place app `ConfigMap` resource into `Namespace` that kapp creates for that application.

+### App Changes

+As mentioned above, app changes (stored as `ConfigMap`) are stored in state namespace.
+App changes do not store any information necessary for kapp to operate, but rather act as informational records.
+There is currently no cap on how many app changes are kept per app.

+To remove older app changes, use `kapp app-change gc -a app1` which by default will keep 200 most recent changes (as of v0.12.0).